 Full-time students in Richmond are eligible to apply for Seminary-provided housing.
-During the 2015-2016 academic year, a limited number of apartments will be provided off-campus.
+During the 2016-2017 academic year, a limited number of apartments will be provided off-campus during our construction project.
 The rates for these apartments, and for other on campus housing, varies according to size.